 Investing in multifamily homes can come with challenges.
 Take financing.

-A mortgage loan for an investment property tends to have a slightly higher interest rate, the qualification hurdles are higher, and a down payment of 20% or more is usually required, though there are ways to buy a multifamily property with no money down.
+A mortgage loan for an investment property tends to have a slightly higher interest rate and stricter qualifications, and a down payment of 20% or more is usually required, though there are ways to buy a multifamily property with no money down.

 Before adding a multifamily home to your real estate portfolio, take note of the pros and cons of this investment strategy.